rkramvs/github_users/README.md

 - **URLCache**: Implemented for caching network responses to reduce loading times and minimize repeated network requests.
 - **NSCache**: Utilized to cache user profile pictures in memory, improving the performance of image loading and reducing flickering when scrolling through lists.
 - **GraphQL API**: Moved from the GitHub User list REST API to GraphQL to access extra data fields not available in REST.
 However, GraphQL returns results in random order with each app launch, which can cause the user list to rearrange when loading the next page.
+- **iPad Support**: The application is designed to be compatible with iPad devices, providing a user-friendly experience across various screen sizes.

 ### Additional Details